How to Use Emotional Marketing to Get Your Audience to Notice and Remember You

 Think about the last marketing email you opened.
 How did the subject line make you feel?

 Personally, I rarely open marketing emails.
 The ones I do open usually have subject lines that make me curious.
 What’s inside?
 What are they trying to sell me?
 What’s this offer they’re teasing?
 When you can spark that kind of playful curiosity with your own marketing, you’ll see higher engagement and more interest in your offer.

 While much of old-school marketing belittles the buyer, emotional marketing empowers them.
 You want to give your audience tools for success and show them exactly what’s possible for them.
 Make them feel good.
 Make them feel capable.
 Then, show them what’s possible when they work with you.

 Finding Your Style of Emotional Marketing

 Your business is unique, and your marketing should be, too!
-If you want to learn to use emotional marketing in a way that feels aligned with your values and gets your audience eager to buy, come join me for my FREE masterclass.
-I’ll be guiding you through the process of building a sustainable, passion-driven business that makes you money and allows you to live the life of your dreams, all without sacrificing who you are.
+If you want to learn to use emotional marketing in a way that feels aligned with your values and gets your audience eager to buy, come join me on instagram.
+I love chatting on the the process of building a sustainable, passion-driven business that makes you money and allows you to live the life of your dreams, all without sacrificing who you are.

 If you are ready to take an empowering journey of reclaiming your power, I invite you to explore 1:1 mentoring;